mixOmicsTeam/mixOmics/README.md

 ## Contribution

-We welcome community contributions concordant with [our code of conduct](https://github.com/mixOmicsTeam/mixOmics/blob/master/CODE_OF_CONDUCT.md).
+We welcome community contributions that respect [our code of conduct](https://github.com/mixOmicsTeam/mixOmics/blob/master/CODE_OF_CONDUCT.md).
-We strongly recommend adhering to [Bioconductor’s coding guide](https://bioconductor.org/developers/how-to/coding-style/) for software consistenncy.
+We also strongly recommend adhering to [Bioconductor’s coding guide](https://bioconductor.org/developers/how-to/coding-style/) for software consistency and enabling a smooth integration on our end.
+Thank you!

 ### Bug reports and pull requests